Introduction

 Why CPIF Matters Now

 Community foundations stand at an inflection point.
 Donors expect evidence of impact.
 Communities need systemic solutions.
 Foundations themselves must prove they are more than grant makers—they are catalysts for lasting change.
+CPIF-certified facilitators offer the tools to:

 - Move coalitions from talk to action

-- Align diverse stakeholders on shared goals
+- Align diverse stakeholders on shared goal

 - Establish transparent accountability frameworks